IN-DEPTH GUIDE · BESS

 Returns and IRR

-With CapEx of DKK 400m and EBITDA of approx. DKK 142m/year, indicative returns are as follows.
+With CapEx of DKK 400m and a market-dependent EBITDA of roughly DKK 60m/year, indicative returns are as follows.
 Figures are before financing, depreciation and tax — and assume FCR/aFRR prices roughly at 2024/2025 levels.
 Market prices may decline as more BESS come online, which is addressed with diversified market access and long-term capacity agreements where possible.

 - IRR over 15 years (pre-tax): 12-16 % depending on gearing and market development